ADHD symptoms are stress symptoms

 3.3.
 Irritability

 3.4.
-Anger / Rage
+Anger / Anger

 3.5.
 Listlessness/motivation problems

-For listlessness see above under 2.4.
+For listlessness, see above under 2.4.

 3.6.
 Feeling of being overwhelmed

-Feeling overwhelmed is a symptom of stress.56
+Feeling overwhelmed is a symptom of stress.67

-This is also common in ADHD.
+This also occurs frequently with ADHD.

 3.7.
 Fear/anxiety

-Increased anxiety is a symptom of stress.62815
+Increased anxiety is a symptom of stress.72916

-Anxiety is often elevated in ADHD, especially ADHD-I. Anxiety disorders are a common comorbidity of ADHD and can develop from untreated ADHD.
+Anxiety is often elevated in ADHD, especially in ADHD-I. Anxiety disorders are a common comorbidity of ADHD and can develop from untreated ADHD.

 3.8.
 Increased sensitivity

-Increased sensitivity is a symptom of stress.4415
+Increased sensitivity is a symptom of stress.4516

 3.8.1.
-Frightfulness
+Jumpiness

 3.8.2.
 Increased alertness / attention